Trump launches campaign machine with massive war chest, despite polling lag

 But that staff is supplemented and assisted by the RNC’s massive manpower in the nation’s capital and a presence in all 50 states -- to give the Trump campaign resources they could have only dreamed of at this point in the 2016 cycle.

 “The 2016 Trump campaign was spur of the moment, seat of the pants, guerilla tactics, and woefully underfunded, and it worked,” noted Steve Duprey, an influential, veteran RNC member from New Hampshire.
-“The 2020 campaign is extraordinarily well organized, disciplined and well-funded, and it utilizing all of the advantages of the incumbency.”
+“The 2020 campaign is extraordinarily well organized, disciplined and well-funded, and is utilizing all of the advantages of the incumbency.”

 Trump also has time on his side.